 The market remains stable, though carton production is starting to decline.
 With Norkotahs expected to phase out over the next 3-4 weeks, supply will shift solely to Burbanks, leading to a notable drop in production.
 As production decreases, we anticipate some market increases.
 However, if demand increases, the market could strengthen significantly, though that remains uncertain.
+Fennel: EXTREME The fields are seeing lower yields and therefore there is a shortage in supply.
+Pricing will stay escalated until supplies improve.

 Kale: Supplies have improved, and quality is good, but we are keeping it on the watchlist due to the possibility of insect pressure.